facebook/react/docs/docs/jsx-in-depth.md

 }
 ```

+You can learn more about [conditional rendering](/react/docs/conditional-rendering.html) and [loops](/react/docs/lists-and-keys.html) in the corresponding sections.

 ### String Literals

 You can pass a string literal as a prop.
 These two JSX expressions are equivalent: